sematext/uprobe-http-tracer/README.md

 # uprobe-http-tracer

-Captures calls to `http.Get` function and grabs the full URL from the stack area.
+Captures all the calls to `http.Get` function and grabs the full URL from the stack area.

 ## Requirements